GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 Chrome is working on [storage
 partitioning](https://github.com/privacycg/storage-partitioning), which
 separates browser storage per-site.
-Currently, if an iframe from `news.example` is embedded on `blog.example`, and that iframe stores a value into storage, then that value can be read from the `blog.example` site.
-When storage has been partitioned, cross-site iframes will no longer share storage, therefore `blog.example` will not be able to access information stored by the iframe.
-If the iframe is served from `frame.news.example` and embedded on `news.example`, browser storage will be shared as these are considered [same-site](https://web.dev/same-site-same-origin/).
+Currently, if an iframe from `shoes.example` is embedded on `news.example`, and that iframe stores a value into storage, then that value can be read from the `shoes.example` site.
+When storage has been partitioned, cross-site iframes will no longer share storage, therefore `shoes.example` will not be able to access information stored by the iframe.
+If the iframe is served from `*.shoes.example` and embedded on `*.shoes.example`, browser storage will be shared as these are considered [same-site](https://web.dev/same-site-same-origin/).

-{% Img src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/Yy8nyLhZp1crxNLGEvtz.png", alt="A comparison of before and after state of storage partitinoing.", width="758", height="583" %}
+{% Img src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/ss7wjBshEJcwdQXcXGov.png", alt="A comparison of before and after state of storage partitinoing.", width="800", height="613" %}

 Storage partitioning will be applied to standard storage APIs including LocalStorage, IndexedDB, and cookies.
 In a partitioned world, information